mlatu-lang/mlatu/README.md

 Introduction
 ------------

-mlatu is a concatenative (sometimes known as stack-oriented, although mlatu isn't) programming language.
-It is purely functional in that it is evaluated via a term-rewriting system and so all expressions are referentially transparent.
+mlatu is a concatenative programming language; you can concatenate two programs and its result will be the concatenation of the programs' individual results.
+It is declarative: instead of telling the implementation what to *do*, one tells the implementation what *is*. mlatu is evaluated via a term-rewriting system and so all expressions are referentially transparent, evaluating to the same result each time they are written.

 Installation
 ------------